Posted on 5.2.14 by Nicola Fraser

 Any professional matrimonial lawyer should know this and have the skills to put your interests and those of your family first.
-Obviously it is vital that arrangements for children, financial facts, needs and legal principles are completely understood and addressed, but it is equally important do it in the best way for the family.
+Obviously, it is vital that arrangements for children, financial facts, needs and legal principles are completely understood and addressed, but it is equally important to do it in the best way for the family.

-Collaborative law is a professional approach to divorce that empowers you to achieve an outcome that is agreed and arrived at jointly and openly.
+Collaborative law is a professional approach to divorce that empowers you to achieve an outcome that is agreed upon and arrived at jointly and openly.

-It has been adopted by many experienced divorce lawyers who have seen first-hand the negative impact and cost of divorces that are approached by some clients (and unfortunately some solicitors) as a war of attrition and point scoring.
+It has been adopted by many experienced divorce lawyers who have seen first-hand the negative impact and cost of divorces that are approached by some clients (and unfortunately some solicitors) as a war of attrition and point-scoring.
 Trained collaborative lawyers will instead provide a supportive divorce process through shared communication.
 Each party’s Collaborative Solicitor will act as a legally aware mediator with the aim of reaching a workable and legally sound conclusion.
 The process includes:

-- Pre agreed agendas.
+- Pre-agreed agendas.